Why Is Software Testing Important?

 You may need to report on test results to your team — or to other stakeholders within your company.

-Here are some common testing metrics to report on:
+Here are some common test reporting metrics:

 - Test velocity